THE POWER 10 PROJECT

 If you would like to contribute please contact Wilfred van Breukelen at firstname.lastname@example.org

-Phase Three: River enhancement project—Phase three includes plans to expand the length on navigable river an estimated 1000m north of the I-75 overpass.
+Phase Three: River Enhancement (North of I-75)—Phase three includes plans to expand the length on navigable river an estimated 1000m north of the I-75 overpass.
 The Power 10 Committee is working with the Miami Conservancy District to obtain proper permits for dredging this portion of river to a consistent depth making it safe to row all the way up to the railroad trestle.

 This improvement will add 40% more river length to our current course.